adkoo/Bayesian-optimization-using-Gaussian-Process/README.md

-# Bayesian-optimization-using-Gaussian-Process

-These are instructions for using the GP to optimize a function using Bayesian Optimization.
+# Bayesian optimization using Gaussian Process

+Bayesian Optimization using Gaussian Process to optimize an objective function with respect to input controls.

-**NOTE: This code is written for python 2.7
+*NOTE: This code is written for python 2.7

+##

+This tool was developed primarly for particle accelerators with various machine interfaces.
+It has the capbabilty to run on:
+1. Real machine (see 'Pegasus_UCLA.py' example)
+2. Simulation (see 'Spear3_SLAC.py' example)
+3. Surrogate model of the machine (see 'APS_ANL.py' example)
+4. analytic function (see 'basic_example.py')

+## Instructions
 Step 1) Build your 'machine interface' file:
         This file will contain the class object that will represent your target function To build it, open machine_interfaces/machine_interface_example.py and